lorrli274/next/courses/community/Mozilla/Express Web Framework/2- Creating a Skeleton Website/12-App.js.md

 module.exports = app;
  ```

-Back in the **www** entry point file above, it is this `module.exports` object that is supplied to the caller when this file is imported.
+Back in the www entry point file above, it is this `module.exports` object that is supplied to the caller when this file is imported.

-Lets work through the **App.js** file in detail.
-First we import some useful node libraries into the file using `require()`, including _express_, _serve-favicon_, _morgan_, _cookie-parser_ and _body-parser_ that we previously downloaded for our application using NPM; and _path_, which is a core Node library for parsing file and directory paths.
+Lets work through the *App.js* file in detail.
+First we import some useful node libraries into the file using `require()`, including express, serve-favicon, morgan, cookie-parser and body-parser that we previously downloaded for our application using NPM; and path, which is a core Node library for parsing file and directory paths.

 ```js
 var express = require('express');